PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 }
 ```

-**Status: Received**
+##### 2.1.1.3.3 Company Certificate Status: Received

-Certificate has been received by Consumer and validation is in progress
+Certificate has been received by Consumer and validation is in progress.

 ```json
 {